myudelson/hmm-scalable/readme.txt

      '-v 5,n,2,folds.txt,i', folds are actually read [i]n from the file.
 -p : report model predictions on the train set 0-no (default), 1-yes; 2-yes,
      plus output state probability; works with -v and -m parameters.
+-U : controls how update to the probability distribution of the states is
+     updated.
+Takes the following format '-U r|g[,t|g]', where first character controls how prediction treats known observations, second -- how prediction treats unknown observations, and third -- whether to output probabilities of priors.
+Dealing with known observations 'r' - reveal actual observations for the update of state probability distribution (makes sense for modeling how an actual system would work), 'g' - 'guessing' the observation based on the predicted outcomes (arg max) -- more appropriate when comparing models (so that no information about observation is never revealed).
+Dealing with unknown observations (marked as '.' -- dot): 't' -- use transition matrix only, 'g' -- 'guess' the observation.
+     Default (if ommitted) is '-U r,t'.
+     For examle, '-U g,g would require 'guessing' of what the observation was using model parameters and the running value of the probabilities of state distributions.
 -d : delimiter for multiple skills per observation; single skill per observation
      (default), otherwise -- delimiter character, e.g. '-d ~'.
 -b : treat input file as binary input file created from text file by